bplmaps/lmec-main-site/content/exhibitions/digital-exhibitions.md

 #### Becoming Boston: Eight Moments in the Geography of a Changing City

-<a class="btn btn-outline-primary btn-block" href="https://www.leventhalmap.org/digital-exhibitions/building-blocks/"><i class="fas fa-images me-2"></i>Enter the digital exhibition for Building Blocks</a>
+<a class="btn btn-outline-primary btn-block" href="https://www.leventhalmap.org/digital-exhibitions/becoming-boston/"><i class="fas fa-images me-2"></i>Enter the digital exhibition for Becoming Boston</a>

 ## Past digital exhibitions